Europe Stocks Rebound; Nickel Strikes Record Above $100,000 - UrduPoint

 Europe Stocks Rebound; Nickel Strikes Record Above $100,000

-Frankfurt won 1.1 percent and Paris added 1.4 percent in early afternoon eurozone deals, despite Asian losses.
+Frankfurt rose 0.8 percent and Paris climbed by 0.9 percent, while London added 0.4 percent in afternoon trading, despite Asian losses.

-London stocks rose by just 0.3 percent at midday, with sentiment dented by Russia's ongoing invasion of Ukraine.
+Wall Street barely budged at the open, with sentiment dented by Russia's ongoing invasion of Ukraine.

 The London Metal Exchange suspended trade in nickel after the base metal spiked to a record $101,365 per tonne as Russian supply concerns sparked sharp volatility.